Tom Harkin: Elections

-In 1984, Harkin won the Democratic nomination for the United States Senate and defeated freshman Republican Roger Jepsen by a surprisingly wide 11.8-point margin.
+In 1984, Harkin won the Democratic nomination for the United States Senate and defeated freshman Republican Roger Jepsen by 152,502 votes.
 He was re-elected in 1990, 1996, 2002, and 2008.

 Tenure

-Harkin served in the Senate longer than any Democrat in Iowa's history.
+Harkin served in the United States Senate longer than any Democrat in Iowa's history.
 In 2009, he passed Neal Edward Smith as the longest-serving Democrat in either chamber from Iowa.
 Notably, he spent his entire tenure as Iowa's junior Senator, due to his colleague Chuck Grassley having served in the chamber since 1981.
-He and Grassley had a fairly good relationship, despite their ideological differences, and their seniority made Iowa influential in national politics.
+He and Grassley had a fairly good relationship, despite their often sharp ideological differences, and their seniority made Iowa influential in national politics.
 Indeed, during his tribute to Harkin shortly before his departure, Grassley got notably choked up as Harkin entered the chamber.

 Harkin and Barbara Boxer were the only Senate Democrats to support Wisconsin Senator Russ Feingold's 2006 resolution to censure President George W. Bush.

 Harkin (in addition to U.S. Senators Dick Lugar, Tim Johnson, Byron Dorgan, Joe Biden and Norm Coleman), introduced the BioFuels Security Act (S. 2817/109th) on March 16, 2006.